0 In California/ Hiking + The Outdoors/ Travel

 Daypack – If I’m doing a quick day hike, I’m obsessed with my Osprey Daylite.
 It’s the perfect size to cram water and snacks for the hike.
 Plus, if I have a light layer, it fits in the pack as well.
 If I’m doing a more intense hike I’m obsessed with my Deuter 28L slim pack that holds a little more without being monstrous, but will hold more water, more layers and more snacks.
 And always, always, always a little something to write in or write with.

-What’s in My Pack? – Water is always the very first thing that goes into my daypack and I love using these Nalgene water bottles because the wide mouth on the bottle makes it really easy to clean.
+What’s in My Pack? – Water in a Nalgene is always the very first thing that goes into my daypack and I love using these Nalgene water bottles because the wide mouth on the bottle makes it really easy to clean.
 Some snacks that you can almost always find in my backpack are beef jerky tender bites, peanut butter & honey crackers, peanut m&ms, trail mix and dehydrated fruit strips.

 If You’re Carrying Kiddos… We love the Deuter Kid Comfort.
 It totally changed our hiking game when CJ got too big for her infant carrier, and we got a second one after Liam was born for adventures like this one.